Michael Saunders: Baltimore Orioles

+On May 21, 2018, Saunders signed a minor league contract with the Chicago White Sox.
+In 13 games for the Triple-A Charlotte Knights, he slashed .152/.235/.239 with one home run and four RBI.
+Saunders was released by the White Sox organization on June 21.

 Colorado Rockies

 On December 30, 2018, Saunders signed a minor league deal with the Colorado Rockies.
-He was released on March 17, 2019.
+He was released prior to the start of the season on March 17, 2019.

 International career

 Saunders also represented Canada at the 2008 Olympics in Beijing, China.
 Serving as Canada's primary right-fielder, Saunders had eight hits in 28 at-bats out of the third spot in the line-up.
 He scored five runs and had four RBI in seven games, while his two home runs led Canada to a 6th-place finish.

 Saunders represented Canada at the 2013 World Baseball Classic (WBC) and was named as one of three outfielders on the All-WBC Team for his good offensive performance.

 On January 9, 2019, he was selected Canada at the 2019 Pan American Games Qualifier.

 On October 8, 2019, he was selected at the 2019 WBSC Premier12.

-Post playing career
+Post-playing career

 On October 25, 2019, Saunders announced that he would retire following the 2019 WBSC Premier12, and become a minor league coach in the Atlanta Braves organization in 2020.
 In March 2021, he was named as the manager of the Augusta GreenJackets, the Single-A affiliate of the Atlanta Braves.
+In 2025, the Seattle Mariners announced the return of Saunders to the organization, serving as the minor league baserunning coordinator, as reported by Shannon Drayer of Seattle Sports 710.